voertler/uvm-systemc/INSTALL.md

 ## Running the Examples

-The UVM-SystemC examples reside in the directory 'examples', within the temporary directory which was used for the installation (e.g. objdir).
+The UVM-SystemC examples reside in the directory `examples`, within the temporary directory which was used for the installation (e.g. objdir).

-Use the makefiles provided in the 'examples' directory as templates for makefiles you need for compiling your own examples.
+Use the makefiles provided in the `examples` directory as templates for makefiles you need for compiling your own examples.
 In order to run these example, the environment variable SYSTEMC_HOME should be set beforehand.
-The examples can be executed by using 'make check'.
+The examples can be executed by using `make check`.

 ## Using the Configure Script

-The `configure' shell script tries to determine the correct values for various system-dependent variables used during compilation.
-It uses these values to create a `Makefile' in each directory of the package.
+The `configure` shell script tries to determine the correct values for various system-dependent variables used during compilation.
+It uses these values to create a `Makefile` in each directory of the package.
-It also creates one or more `.h' files containing system-dependent definitions if needed.
+It also creates one or more `.h` files containing system-dependent definitions if needed.
 Then, it creates the following files:

   config.status         A shell script that you can run at another time to